History of Canadian animation: 2010s-2020s

+Slap Happy Cartoons has produced several productions for Warner Bros., including for Tom and Jerry and Teen Titans Go!.
 On October 26, 2016, American media company Frederator Networks, Inc. (of The Fairly OddParents and Adventure Time) created a merger with Canadian animation studio Rainmaker Entertainment (of ReBoot and Beast Wars: Transformers) and Ezrin Hirsh, Inc. (partners are producers Bob Ezrin and Michael Hirsh of Nelvana) to form Wow Unlimited Media.
+Comic book publisher Arcana Studio opened its animation division in 2012, producing features such as The Clockwork Girl (2014), Pixies (2015), The Steam Engines of Oz (2017), Panda vs. Aliens (2023), and Heroes of the Golden Masks (2023), as well as several films spun from Howard Lovecraft and the Frozen Kingdom (2016).